Status

 LVEF ≤ 40%

-Subject is presenting with decompensated heart failure and meets one of the following cardiogenic shock criteria:
+Subject is presenting with decompensated heart failure and meets at least one (1) of the following cardiogenic shock criteria:

-Subject has inadequate heart failure GDMT based on the most recent outpatient prescription prior to index admission as determined by the treating cardiologist and the Eligibility Committee, defined as:
+Subject has inadequate heart failure GDMT based on the most recent outpatient prescription prior to index admission, defined as:

 Exclusion criteria